flyingfiretruck/sleepystudy/README.md

+# sleepystudy
-# sleepystudy is an application that allows you to study while you are asleep
+Sleepy Study is an application that allows you to study while you are asleep!